camunda/camunda-docs-manual/content/reference/dmn11/drg/decision.md

 menu:
   main:
     name: "Decision"
-    identifier: "dmn-ref-drd-decision"
+    identifier: "dmn-ref-drg-decision"
-    parent: "dmn-ref-drd"
+    parent: "dmn-ref-drg"
     pre: "Specify the Decision Logic"

 ---

 {{< img src="../img/drd.png">}}

-A decision requirements diagram can have one or more decisions.
+A decision requirements graph can have one or more decisions.
 A decision defines the [id], [name] and required decisions and contains the decision logic as [decision table].

 A decision is represented by a `decision` element inside the `definitions` XML element.